RealOrbital32/smallest/README.md

 # smallest
-The smallest system in the galaxy!
+The smallest galaxy in the universe!

-Containing just five bite-sized planets, you can easily zip around the system in no time!
+Containing just fifteen bite-sized planets, you can easily zip around the systems in no time!
 Contains scenic views.

-Map of the system (~1500m diameter)
+Map of the Blarg system (~3000m diameter, ~1500m radius)
 ![solar](https://user-images.githubusercontent.com/87882655/194716207-1dc6ac54-8544-4df1-be0f-b29f165c93c2.png)

 Selfie on Onubga